Steps to Earning Substance Abuse Counselor Certification in Colorado

 Steps to Becoming Certified as a Substance Abuse Counselor in Colorado

-The Colorado State Board of Addiction Counselors Examiners (under the Colorado Department of Regulatory Agencies, Division of Professions and Occupations —DORA-DPO) is the state agency responsible for credentialing substance abuse counselors in Colorado.
+The Colorado State Board of Addiction Counselors Examiners (under the Colorado Department of Regulatory Agencies, Division of Professions and Occupations—DORA-DPO) is the state agency responsible for credentialing substance abuse counselors in Colorado.

-There are three levels of certification for substance abuse counselors in Colorado:
+As of November 2025, there are three levels of certification for substance abuse counselors in Colorado:

-In this guide we’ve detailed the process of becoming a CAS/ACC, the state’s standard credential that will allow you to practice substance abuse counseling in Colorado.
-However, we’ve also detailed the process of becoming a Licensed Addiction Counselor (LAC) in the Earn a Higher Degree and Gain More Experience to Become a Become a Licensed Addiction Counselor (LAC) section to cover the credential you may elect to earn later as you advance in your career.
+In this guide, we’ve detailed the process of becoming a CAS/ACC, the state’s standard credential that will allow you to practice substance abuse counseling independently in Colorado.
+We’ve also detailed the process of becoming a Licensed Addiction Counselor (LAC) in the section below to cover the credential you may elect to earn later as you advance in your career.

 Here are the steps you’ll need to take to become a CAS/ACC in Colorado: